mirage/irmin.org/data/tutorial/06_backend.md

       hash
 ```

-Then a `batch` function, which can be used to group writes together.
+Let's add a `batch` function, which can be used to group writes together.
 We will use
 the most basic implementation with a global lock:

 ```ocaml